 It always depend from what you want to get from the trip.
 For example: we recently came back from a trip to Porto and the Douro Valley.
 Many people would decide to visit Douro Valley on a day trip, while others would spend 3/4 days really exploring every corner.

 Pre-book when it’s needed

-This step is really important because many courses, tours and other activities / visits are not available every day or need pre-booking, so you want to make sure you are not leaving a place the day before that amazing Thai cooking course you want to do!
-There are also many museums that offer free or reduced entrance in particular days, if you know it in advance you can try to fit it in your traveling plans and save money.
+This step is really important because many courses, tours and other activities/visits are not available every day or need pre-booking, so you want to make sure you are not leaving a place the day before that amazing Thai cooking course you want to do!
+There are also many museums that offer free or reduced entrance on particular days, if you know it in advance you can try to fit it in your traveling plans and save money.

-In popular destinations it is now also really common that they restrict the number of visitors to an attraction / site each day and so tickets in high season could be sold out months in advance.
-If you come across this situation take a note that as soon as the itinerary is defined you will have to buy tickets.
+In popular destinations, it is now also really common that they restrict the number of visitors to an attraction/site each day and so tickets in the high season could be sold out months in advance.
+If you come across this situation take note that as soon as the itinerary is defined you will have to buy tickets.
 If you are planning for travel at the last minute, then check if there are tickets available in your range of dates and book.
-Then go back to the itinerary and make any necessary changes (arrive / depart one day before …)
+Then go back to the itinerary and make any necessary changes (arrive/depart one day before …)